WICG/web-app-launch/PRIVACY_AND_SECURITY.md

 ### 3.5 Does this specification expose any other data to an origin that it doesn’t currently have access to?

 Kind of.

-Origins will explicitly be told how they have been launched.
-Previously, they would have had to infer this based on requests (though this information **WAS** previously inferrible).
+The new APIs will tell sites what caused their launch (e.g. 'file_handler', 'share_target').
+Previously this information was not explicit, but could be inferred based on the url that was being visited (as sites are able to specify which url they want shares/file launches to open).

 ### 3.6 Does this specification enable new script execution/loading mechanisms?